smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 ## 2. Do a web search for the specific error or situation you're in.

-Often times, someone else has asked the question that you're asking.
-If you copy paste the error into the google or web search bar, there is a good chance that some helpful material will come up.
+Often someone else has asked the same question that you're asking.
+If you copy and paste the error into the Google or web search bar, there is a good chance that you will find some helpful material from someone else who has already found the solution to your question.

 ## 3. Make an issue on the github or code repository